grannycart/by-sound-alone_source/notes_and_todos-subworld_story1.md

 	* tough maybe Hemi is the only one who calls her by it
 	* [ ] Hemi uses Sylvia as a whole name exclusively, not Syl.
 * [ ] Have Percy address Hemi by his full name somewhere
+* [ ] does Shakes insist on being referred to as "Captain Shakes"?
 * [ ] Cassandra should always address percy as "Captain Percy"
 * [ ] Cassandra might have long fingernails that are painted and chipped; and short black curly hair
 * [ ] Percy should have a captain's chair in the control room.
 Or at least a station she stands at.